Azure/AppConfiguration/releaseNotes/PythonFeatureManagement.md

 ### Features

-* Added VariantAllocationPercentage, DefaultWhenEnabled to telemetry data when using `publish_telemetry`.
+* Added VariantAllocationPercentage and DefaultWhenEnabled to telemetry data when using `publish_telemetry`.

 ## 2.0.0b1 - September 10, 2024